careycwang/CS5224-CarSpy/README.md

 ### Steps to Deploy Our SaaS
 1. Set up a new AWS Amplify repository and link it to our GitHub where our project code stays: https://github.com/archiewang0716/CS5224-CarSpy.git
-2. Set up a new API Gateway, configure three POST methods:
+2. For each folder under lambda/ folder, set up a new AWS Lambda for it.
-        - one under root resource, bind it to
+3. Configure a new API Gateway and define POST methods for newly created Lambda functions.
+CORS is needed to be enabled before deploying the API.

 ## Contributor
 - [Wang Changqin](https://github.com/archiewang0716)